 The more stones the police turned over, the worse things looked.
 When they discovered Blanche had told a slew of lies about herself in the initial inquiries, they arrested her and the Malleys.
 A grand jury declared Jimmy was the killer and that Walter and Blanche were his accomplices.
 They would have to stand trial.

-While the case was proceeding, however, the Malleys were not standing idly by.
+While the case was proceeding, however, the Malleys did not stand idly by.
 Edward hired a team of lawyers and detectives.
 Rumors spread that he was paying off witnesses to change their stories – to become less sure they had witnessed the Malley boys with Jennie on the Thursday and Friday in question.

 Blanche’s performance, even with legal coaching, was shaky.
 One of the Malley family, she would later say, asked how much money she would require to run away and get on the next steamer to Europe.
 Either confident of victory, or fearing she was being set up, Blanche refused.